techno-cat/p5-Cassis/README.md

 # DESCRIPTION

-    Modules for generating a short sound.
+    Synthesizer Modules for generating a short sound.

 ## Overview of documentation